 When we start talking medium and high light aquariums, however, CO2 injection becomes nearly vital.

 The more light that’s available to plants, the quicker they grow.
 The quicker they grow, the more they need CO2.
-To meet that need for the high demand of CO2, a fish tank CO2 tank system is practically mandatory.
+To meet that need for the high demand of CO2, a fish tank CO2 tank system and aquarium chiller is practically mandatory.

 Without it, your fish tank is likely to produce algae and have other similar issues.